tab1-web/faq/docs/eternal/levelling.md

 ## Leveling Zones

 ### Levels 12-25

+> If you have 30k-60k, buy Wooden Set (Fighters) or Devotion Set (Mages) in Starter Villages.

 - **12-18**: Ruins of Despair - Gludio
 - **15-20**: Ruins of Agony - Gludio
 - **20-25**: Abandoned Camp - Gludin